openstack/networking-odl/devstack/README.rst

       manually install.
 Please follow the instructions in: https://wiki.opendaylight.org/view/Service_Function_Chaining:Main#Building_Open_vSwitch_with_VxLAN-GPE_and_NSH_support

-    - Carbon is the recommended and latest version of OpenDaylight to use, you can specify it by adding the following to local.conf::
+    - Fluorine is the recommended and latest version of OpenDaylight to use, you can specify it by adding the following to local.conf::

-        ODL_RELEASE=carbon-snapshot-0.6
+        ODL_RELEASE=fluorine-snapshot-0.9.0

     - To clarify, OpenDaylight doesn't have to be running/installed before stacking with networking-odl (and it shouldn't).
 The networking-odl